nehalineogi/azure-cross-solution-network-architectures/app-service/README.md

 ## Azure Web APP, Function App, Logic App Architecture

-This architecture demonstrates the connectivity architecture and traffic flows Azure Web APP and Function app.
-This covers VNET integration, private endpoints and DNS architecture in a multi-region design
+This architecture demonstrates the connectivity architecture and traffic flows Azure Web APP and Function app when using VNET integration and private endpoints.
+This architecture also covers DNS architecture in a multi-region design when using private endpoints with web app

 ## Reference Architecture